The perfect guide for all the best things to do in Auckland, New Zealand!

 As a harbour city, Auckland is home to some absolutely incredible islands to explore.

-One of the best things to do in Auckland is to go island hopping.
+One of the best things to do when you visit Auckland New Zealand is to go island hopping.

-From the main city centre, you have quick access to the Auckland ferry terminal to catch a ride over to a number of islands.
+From the main city center, you have quick access to the Auckland ferry terminal to catch a ride over to a number of islands.

-Some of these include Devonport, Tiritiri Matangi and Rangitoto which make for great day trips.
+Some of these include Devonport, Tiritiri Matangi and Rangitoto Island which make for great day trips in the Auckland region.

 Devonport, while actually not an island at all is easier to get to by boat than by car.